 - Lankester Gardens: If you want a really pleasant but not overly challenging day hike, consider a walk among the hundreds of distinct species of flora on display here.
-Lankester Gardens (C 552-3247) is just 27km (17 miles) from San José and makes a wonderful day's expedition.
+Lankester Gardens (© 2552-3247; www.jardinbotanicolankester.org) is just 27km (17 miles) from San José and makes a wonderful day's expedition.
 The trails meander from areas of well-tended open garden to shady natural forest.
 See p.
-126. - Rincón de la Vieja National Park: This park has a number of wonderful trails through a variety of ecosystems and natural wonders.
+133. - Rincón de la Vieja National Park: This park has a number of wonderful trails through a variety of ecosystems and natural wonders.
 My favorite hike is down to the Blue Lake and Cangrejo Falls.
-It's 5.1km (31⁄4 miles) each way, and you'll want to spend some time at the base of this amazing lake; plan on at least 5 hours for the bay.
-Escondido Trex (@ 735-5210; www.escondidotrex.com) provides multiday custom kayaking trips out of Puerto Jiménez on the Osa Peninsula.
-See "Puerto Jiménez: Gateway to Corcovado National Park" in chapter 9.
+It's 5.1km (31⁄2 miles) each way, and you'll want to spend some time at the base of this amazing lake; plan on at least 5 hours for the outing, and bring along lunch and plenty of water.
+You can also hike up to two craters and a crater lake here, and the Las Pailas loop is ideal for those seeking a less strenuous hike.
+This remote volcanic national park is about an hour north of Liberia (it's only 25km/16 miles, but the road is quite rough), or about 5 hours from San José.
+See p.
+161.